actualbudget/docs/docs/contributing/project-details/feature-flags.md

 ### Can I use feature flags as a configuration option (i.e. to change a small visual or functional aspect of the product)?

-No. Actual's design philosophy is: sleep and clutter-free.
+No. Actual's design philosophy is: sleek and clutter-free.
 This includes the configuration page and the feature flags.
 We do not want to have a configuration option for each little UI quirk.

 For example: should category selector include hidden categories or not?
 We support one use-case and will not support a toggle to switch between the two.